isomerpages/cris-scri/news-and-events/news/_posts/2024-05-15-post-Scaling new heights in breast cancer research to advance women’s health.md

 <p>Presently, Ying Jia is the project lead for a pilot trial at NUH which
 looks at implementating an AI-powered tool to aid radiologists in reading mammography images more efficiently and accurately.
-The team will also
-<a href="https://www.fathomx.co/post/fxmammo-approved-by-hsa-and-wins-award-in-healthcare-innomatch-2022" rel="noopener noreferrer nofollow" target="_blank">explore the possibility to scale up the project within public healthcare.
-This will accelerate the development of a market-ready AI assistant for breast cancer diagnosis</a>.</p>
+The team will also explore the possibility to <a href="https://www.fathomx.co/post/fxmammo-approved-by-hsa-and-wins-award-in-healthcare-innomatch-2022" rel="noopener noreferrer nofollow" target="_blank">scale up the project within public healthcare.</a> This will accelerate the development of a market-ready AI assistant for breast cancer diagnosis.</p>
 <p>Ying Jia aspires to visit the Everest base camp one day, and continue
 scale new heights in advancing women’s health — a climb she deems the most purposeful and worthwhile in her CRC journey thus far.</p>